charmoniumQ/wf-reg-test/docs/icse_nier.md

 **RQ6:**
 In what fraction of the cases does automatic repair work?
-Automatic repair could let one run old workflows off-the-shelf with no modification.
+Automatic repair could let one run old experiments off-the-shelf.

 # Method